Autism Scripting: From Coping Strategy to Communication Superpower

 To help further differentiate between the patterns of high-functioning autism in women and the conventional male-centric model, we need to take a step back and examine the patterns which tend to appear more frequently in a female presentation.

-By looking at these differences more closely, it can help explain why many women reach adulthood without being recognised as having a neurodivergence, despite having struggled for so long – albeit internally.
+By looking at these differences more closely, it can help explain why many women reach adulthood without being recognised as having a neurodivergence, despite having struggled for so long, albeit internally.

-Autistic women typically have a keen interest in areas of interest that are considered gender-normative, such as literature, animals, psychology, or celebrities, rather than in mechanical or technical areas that are more typical of the male presentation.
+One of the most telling distinctions can be found within the preferences relating to special interests.
+Autistic women typically have a keen interest in areas that are considered gender-normative, such as literature, animals, psychology, or celebrities, rather than in mechanical or technical areas that are more typical of the male presentation.
+It is not the subject matter which indicates a special interest, but the intense level of focus and the systematic way of processing information when interacting with it.

 Key Features of Female Autism Presentation: